mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 	That being said, please **do not mistaken my reasoning** as implying that **only fully original projects are good ones**.
 That could not stray further from the truth.
 Just because your proposed system is new doesn't always mean that it's good.
 	<br>
 	<br>
-	Similar systems related to your project could have already existed in status quo (in fact, that's most likely the case) and you can still add the 'wow' factor by improving it further.
+	Similar systems related to your project could have already existed in status quo (in fact, that's **most likely the case**) and you can still add the 'wow' factor by improving it further.
+How to do that depends on the type of project that you will be doing and it's part of the challenge of doing your FYP.
 	<br>
 	<br>
 3. **Complexity in Scope**